-In case you aren’t aware, there isn’t a whole lot to write home about concerning the drug development pipeline for the mood and anxiety disorders.
-And that’s why research work has to continue with the psychedelics, including psilocybin.
+We can’t rely solely upon the meds development pipeline when it comes to relief for the emotional and mental disorders.
+That’s why research work has to continue with the psychedelics.
 There’s way too much at stake.

 But as much promising evidence as there’s been over the years pertaining to the psychedelics, questions remain.
 Dr. Nutt from the article…